ATHLETE PROTECTION

 Our partners at Safe@AllStar have developed a multi-layered child protection program that provides personalized training, materials and resources to help protect athletes and create environments that encourage safety, openness and disclosure.
 This model will educate, empower and enhance self-awareness among athletes, parents, coaches, club owners and event producers.
 Simply put, Safe@AllStar provides free training that is relevant to each USASF member type to help them:

-In addition, Safe@AllStar now provides a helpline from 8:00am EST - 8:00pm EST to speak to a child protection expert about a concern of abuse and/or misconduct, or to receive a free consultation about other questions related to athlete safety or security.
+Please call 720.282.1744 Monday-Friday from 8:00am EST - 6:00pm EST to speak to a child protection expert about a concern of abuse and/or misconduct, or to receive a free consultation about other questions related to athlete safety or security.
 IF A MINOR IS IN IMMEDIATE DANGER OR ABUSE IS OCCURRING, CALL 9-1-1 IMMEDIATELY.

 Safe@AllStar’s child protection plan starts with teaching athletes about PASS: